Skip to Content

 Pesto Pasta Salad Recipe

-Pesto pasta salad in a bowl with tomatoes and zucchini.
+Pesto pasta salad in a large white bowl.

 This pesto pasta salad recipe is a delicious summer meal.
 It's heavy on vegetables and has a delicious pesto base.